How to Analyze Altcoin Liquidity Like a Market Maker (True Liquidity Intelligence)

 Mid-Range (0.50 level)

-Understanding range liquidity behavior prevents 80% of losses.
+Understanding range liquidity behavior prevents 80% of losses — because you stop trading the noise and start trading the trap.

 Identify Liquidity Imbalances and Rebalancing Behavior